komodorio/docs/docs/Learn/RBAC.md

 Roles are built from one or more policies.

 ### Built-in Roles
-- Admin - has full permissions on the account
+- account-admin - has full permissions on the account
-- Viewer - has access to view all resources on the account
+- viewer - has access to view all resources on the account
-- Developer - has access to view all resources and perform basic actions (TODO: link to actions page)
+- developer - has access to view all resources and perform basic actions (TODO: link to actions page)

 **Please note** - The built-in roles and policies cannot be modified.